jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/prediction-input-output-adapters.md

     return ModelOutput(prediction=prediction_from_the_model)
 ```

-In our implementation, we use the `ParseFromString` function to read a protobuf message, so remember to serialize your classes using the `SerializeToString` function.
+In the implementation, use the `ParseFromString` function to read a protobuf message, and remember to serialize  classes using the `SerializeToString` function.

 ```
 message = ModelInput(f1=1, f2=2).SerializeToString()